meta-company/makex/documents/source/checksums.md

 - The Makex file in which the target was defined.
 Note: Any changes to this file will cause a target to become stale.
 - Any "used" Environment variables.
 Environment variables which are used in a Makex file are recorded.

+If any of these change, the Target will be rebuilt.

 ## Where hashes are stored

 Typically, Makex stores hashes and fingerprints in the extended attributes of a file.